nolotiro/nolotiro.org/CONTRIBUTING.md

   symbol to let the other contributors know it is ready to be reviewed again.

-- If a branch needs/wants to be tested in staging before being merged, it can be deployed to staging using `BRANCH=branch_name bundle exec cap staging deploy`.
+- If a branch needs/wants to be tested in staging before being merged, it can be deployed to staging using `BRANCH=branch_name bin/cap staging deploy`.
 Just remember that once the code is merged into master, it can (and should) be deployed any time.

 - If your PR fixes a github issue, you can include the issue number in the branch name to better communicate this.
 Also, if you include the words